noelimmi/ticketing-app/README.md

 ## Setting Base Error Structure

 As there can be many language independent services in cluster.
 It is highly important to maintain a fixed error response accross the services.

+## NATS Streaming Sever

+Docs - docs.nats.io
+NATS and NATS Streaming Server are two service

+- We create chanels/topic
+- required service will subscribe and listen to that channel